jimzucker/github-webhooks/README.md

 # github-webhooks
 Web service that listens for organization events to know when a repository has been created.
 When the repository is created please automate the protection of the master branch.
 Notify yourself with an @mention in an issue within the repository that outlines the protections that were added.

+You can run the webhooks in docker, see https://hub.docker.com/r/jimzucker/github-webhooks, or you can run the server directly from Github, instructions are at the end of the readme.

 #### The following rules are enforced

 ##### Repository